PTsolvers/Chmy.jl/docs/src/concepts/bc.md

 # Boundary Conditions

 Using [Chmy.jl](https://github.com/PTsolvers/Chmy.jl), we aim to study partial differential equations (PDEs) arising from physical or engineering problems.
 Additional initial and/or boundary conditions are necessary for the model problem to be well-posed, ensuring the existence and uniqueness of a stable solution.
+The strategy used in this package to apply boundary conditions is based on ghost points.

 We provide a small overview for boundary conditions that one often encounters.
 In the following, we consider the unknown function $u : \Omega \mapsto \mathbb{R}$ defined on some bounded computational domain $\Omega \subset \mathbb{R}^d$ in a $d$-dimensional space.
 With the domain boundary denoted by $\partial \Omega$, we have some function $g : \partial \Omega \mapsto \mathbb{R}$ prescribed on the boundary.

 | Type    | Form | Example |
 |:------------|:------------|:---------|